 Having constipation once a while is normal.
-However, if your constipation remains for a more extended period – three or more months – things can be worse than you think.
+However, if your constipation remains for a more extended period – three or more months – things can be worse than you think if you have hemorrhoids.

 When you are constipated, you try too hard to go.
 This way, the veins around your anus and rectum can swell.
 These veins are known as hemorrhoids.
 This leads to many people asking if hemorrhoids cause constipation.